lowdefy/lowdefy-docs/tutorial/tutorial-inspector-content-1.md

 ### Config

-You can define certain app configuration settings settings, like if the app allows public sign ups, in the config object in the `lowdefy.yaml` file.
+You can define certain app configuration settings, like if the app allows public sign ups, in the config object in the `lowdefy.yaml` file.
 You can use these settings using the `_config` operator.

 ## Context specific objects